JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/docs/docs/build_log/adaptive-gain-adjustment.md

 This amplifier had an adjustable gain range of 1.1 V/V to 11 V/V with 256 subdivisions.
 This is more than enough gain to amplify a 70/30 mmHg signal to the full range of the ADC.

 With that all patched up and working, all that remains is to write an efficient algorithm for bringing the signal into full range in real time.

-The algorithm development is documented in this post:
+The software implementation process is described in the post: *Gain Adjustment Algorithm*.